top of page

 The course is accredited by the Chartered Institute of Ergonomics and Human Factors (CIEHF).
 For the Level 1 Human Factors course, delegates complete short exercises and a multiple choice assessment to check for knowledge.
 A CIEHF accredited certificate is awarded on completion.

-We run the Human Factors and Road Risk Management accredited course regularly throughout the year and up to 12 places are available on each course.
-You can book your place on the dates below using the PsyDrive booking form here.
+We run the Human Factors and Road Risk Management accredited programme regularly throughout the year and up to 15 places are available on each course.
+The course can be delivered face to face at your site for 10+ delegates at a date to suit you.

 Level 1 available dates are:

 On receipt of your booking form, an invoice or PayPal link will be issued to your email address.
-The course fee must be paid at least ten working days before the start of the course.
-Once payment is received your place(s) will be confirmed along with your invite details and course materials.
+The course fee must be paid at least 10 working days before the start of the course.
+Once payment is received your place(s) will be confirmed.

 Previous Clients: